 How Atlanta actually works

-At a peak connecting bank, the walk to the train plus a ride between distant concourses (say T to F) can quietly eat 15–20 minutes.
+At a peak connecting bank, the walk to the train plus a ride between distant concourses (say T to F) can quietly eat 15 to 20 minutes.
 A layover that looks fine on paper can feel tight if your inbound is a few minutes late or you're moving with kids or a wheelchair.

 Arriving from abroad: the customs-and-recheck step